 Task Code 9.9 – Ground Penetrating Radar Survey & Report

 This task code shall be used to perform a ground penetrating radar (GPR) survey to identify unregistered buried underground storage tanks.
 A separate GPR survey report shall be provided to support charges claimed.
 Note: GPR survey activities for identification of subsurface utilities should be coded to task code 4.4.

+Task Code 9.10 – Survey Oversight

+This task code shall be used for time spent by the consultant (including travel time and vehicle) to meet the Licensed Surveyor on site on the day of the event to define the parameters of the survey to be performed.

 4.10 Task Code 10 – Well Development (Task Codes 10.1 through 10.6)